domschrei/theremin/README.md

 ```
 bash build.sh
 ```
 inside the application's root folder, which should let an executable called `theremin` appear.
-You can also give additional compiler settings to the script, like optimization (`-O3`) or debugging modes (`-Og -g`).

 Now, with `brickd` still running, you can execute the application (`./theremin`) and play Theremin!
 (If the program doesn't launch but instead complains about a missing `libtinkerforge.so`, start the program with the command `LD_LIBRARY_PATH=tinkerforge/source/ ./theremin`.)
 The USB foot switch should be plug-and-play.